karnigili/ReinforcementLearning/Udacity-Deep-RL/Multi-Agent DDPG/README.md

 jupyter notebook
 ~~~~
 ### Running the agent
-Open `DDPG.ipynb` and run cell by cell.
+Open `MADDPG.ipynb` and run cell by cell.
 The code in this file loads the used libraries, builds a DDPG agent, and, lastly, trains the model.

 ______
 Read more about the project [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet)